-In order to know Freud, you have to know the following three terms: Id, Ego, and SuperEgo.
-These are the three parts of your personality.
-These three “characters” are driven by unconscious energy.
-A person may not always “hear” or “talk to” these parts of their personality, but they are all silently going through a struggle to influence our decisions and behavior.
+In order to know Sigmund Freud's theory of personality, you have to know the following three terms: Id, Ego, and SuperEgo.
+These are the three parts of your personality driven by unconscious energy.
+All three are all silently going through a struggle to influence our decisions and behavior.

 The Id is the “bad boy” of our subconscious.
 It is an impulsive part of the psyche that seeks pleasure and avoids pain at all costs.
 The Id wants instant gratification - it is the part of you that grabs for food as a baby or acts to satisfy sexual desires without thinking.